Ohio Alcohol Laws for Minors, Servers, and Bartenders

 Every state in the US has its own recognized laws regarding the manufacture, distribution, and retail of alcohol within the state’s jurisdiction.

-In the state of Ohio, the government uses a three-tier system for bringing alcohol to the public.
-The sale of beer and wine is regulated through this process, ensuring that no monopoly happens, as was the case many years ago.
-However, the state has public ownership over a portion of the spirits supply chain, the proceeds of which funds the state.
+The Ohio government uses a three-tier system for distributing alcohol to the public.
+The sale of beer and wine is regulated through this process, ensuring no monopoly occurs, as was the case many years ago.
+However, the state has public ownership over a portion of the spirits supply chain, the proceeds of which fund the state.

 Read on to learn more about Ohio liquor laws.

-You must be at least 19 years old to legally serve alcohol for on-site consumption but if the alcohol in question is wine or spirits, then you will need to be at least 21 years old.
-Most alcohol serving establishments want their staff members to have a Ohio bartending license.
+You must be at least 19 years old to serve alcohol for on-site consumption legally, but if the alcohol in question is wine or spirits, you must be at least 21 years old.
+Most alcohol-serving establishments want their staff members to have an Ohio bartending license.
 For example, the town of Hamilton hosts their RiverEdge festival.
 For their liability coverage, they have each of their staff members who serve alcoholic beverages get their Ohio alcohol certification.

 Minors can drink alcoholic beverages when parents, a guardian, or a spouse of drinking age is present.
 They may also do so for medical, religious, or educational purposes.
 However, according to Ohio liquor laws, a parent cannot give alcohol to another minor who is not their child, even if the other minor’s parent consents to it.